jadephilipoom/opentitan/doc/security/cryptolib/cryptolib_api.md

 #### ECDH

-For ECDH (elliptic-curve Diffie-Hellman) key exchange, the cryptography library provides keypair generation and shared-key generation.
+For ECDH (elliptic-curve Diffie-Hellman) key exchange, the cryptography library supports keypair generation and shared-key generation.
 Each party should generate a key pair, exchange public keys, and then generate the shared key using their own private key and the other party's public key.

 {{#header-snippet sw/device/lib/crypto/include/ecc.h otcrypto_ecdh_keygen }}